micknudsen/conda-recipes/r-sequenza-hg38/README.md

 # Patches

 * A bug triggered in very rare cases where `N.baf=1` for a segment.
-* When the seqz file is tabix index, Sequenza stores output for entire chromosomes in a string.
+* When the seqz file is tabix indexed, Sequenza stores output for entire chromosomes in a string.
 Sometimes this exceeds the maximal object size in R. Use try/catch to resort to default seqz reader when this happes.

 I have encountered numerous issues with the original `r-sequenza` package from bioconda, and after a lot of testing, it seems that everything works with `r-base ==3.5.1`.
 Therefore I have made this pinning explicit in the recipe.